 Dissertation (Abstract) (Works Cited)

 My dissertation is entitled Turkic Worlds: Community Representation and Collective Identity in the Russian and Ottoman Empires, 1870-1914.
-Originally, I had approached this work from the perspective of late Ottoman intellectual history, and thought that I would devote just a cursory chapter to the pre-Istanbul careers of the well-known "pan-Turkist" intellectuals Yusuf Akçura, Ahmet Ağaoğlu, Ali Bey Hüseyinzade, and Mehmet Emin Resulzade--as well as anyone else I could find who seemed to fit in with this group.
+Originally, I had approached this work from the perspective of late Ottoman intellectual history, and thought that I would devote just a cursory chapter to the pre-Istanbul careers of the well-known "pan-Turkist" intellectuals Yusuf Akçura, Ahmet Ağaoğlu, Ismail Gasprinskii, Ali Bey Hüseyinzade, and Mehmet Emin Resulzade--as well as anyone else I could find who seemed to fit in with this group.
 Ultimately, however, five of my dissertation's six chapters would take place in Russia.
-Rather than only focusing upon these figures as intellectuals, or "thoereticians" of nationalism, I sought to investigate their political (in terms of mass politics) activity in Russia, and the ways in which these activities related to their public articulations of various types of collective identity.
+Rather than only focusing upon these figures as intellectuals, or "theoreticians" of nationalism, I sought to investigate their political (in terms of mass politics) activity in Russia, and the ways in which these activities related to their public articulations of various types of collective identity.

 Over the course of three research trips in Russia, as well as other research trips to Azerbaijan, the Crimea, and Istanbul, my approach to this work began to change.
 Rather than focusing only upon these well-known figures, I became more interested in political movements more generally, and their relations with the communities they strove to represent.